Larry Pennell: Acting career

 As Dash Riprock on The Beverly Hillbillies, he appeared in ten episodes as a film star courting Elly May Clampett (Donna Douglas).
-After The Beverly Hillbillies, Pennell guest starred in other television series like Blue Light; My Friend Tony; Mayberry, R.F.D.; Family Affair; Land of the Giants; Bracken's World; BJ and the Bear and Salvage 1.
+After The Beverly Hillbillies, Pennell guest-starred in other television series like Blue Light, My Friend Tony, Mayberry, R.F.D., Family Affair, Land of the Giants, Bracken's World, BJ and the Bear and Salvage 1.

-Pennell travelled to Europe in 1965 where he starred in two films, the Eurospy Our Man in Jamaica and the Sauerkraut Western Old Surehand.
+Pennell travelled to Europe in 1965 where he starred Our Man in Jamaica and Old Surehand.

-Throughout his career, Pennell continued to appear in a variety of genres in television series and movies made for television.
+Throughout his career, Pennell appeared in a variety of genres in television series and movies.
 He was cast in a lead role as Keith Holden in 1972 in the CBS series Lassie.
-He made guest starring appearances in various shows, including Mannix; Longstreet; Hunter; Banacek; Mission: Impossible; The Streets of San Francisco; McMillan and Wife; Magnum, P.I.; The Rookies; Little House on the Prairie; Owen Marshall: Counselor at Law; O'Hara, U.S. Treasury; Run, Joe, Run; Apple's Way; Silk Stalkings; Diagnosis Murder; Quantum Leap and Firefly and soap operas such as General Hospital and The Young and the Restless.
+He made guest-starring appearances in various shows, including Mannix, Longstreet, Hunter, Banacek, Mission: Impossible, The Streets of San Francisco, McMillan and Wife, Magnum, P.I., The Rookies, Little House on the Prairie, Owen Marshall: Counselor at Law, O'Hara, U.S. Treasury, Run, Joe, Run, Apple's Way, Silk Stalkings, Diagnosis Murder, Quantum Leap and Firefly and soap operas such as General Hospital and The Young and the Restless.

 Pennell's film credits include roles in films such as The Great White Hope (1970), starring James Earl Jones and Jane Alexander in which Pennell played former heavyweight champion Frank Brady.
 Pennell also appeared in the big budget World War II film Midway (1976), as Captain Cyril Simard, alongside Charlton Heston and Henry Fonda.
 He had roles in other major films such as The Revengers, Journey Through Rosebud and Matilda.
-Pennell bore a striking resemblance to Clark Gable and played the icon in three roles.
+Pennell bore a striking resemblance to Clark Gable and played the actor in three roles.
 One of his notable roles as Gable was in the television film Marilyn: The Untold Story (1980).
 It was said of his work in that role "Pennell's performance is a little gem."
 In 1992, Pennell and Tom Selleck rejoined for a third time to appear in Mr. Baseball.
 Other films include The Fear (1999), Bubba Ho-Tep (2002) starring Ossie Davis, Five Minutes (2002), Last Confession (2005), Seasons of Life (2006) and The Passing (2011).

-Pennell continued to experiment with his acting and writing craft in study with drama masters such as Milton Katselis and Daniel Mann.
+Pennell experimented with his acting with drama teachers such as Milton Katselis and Daniel Mann.
 Pennell's stage work encompassed over 50 plays, including The Poker Game, Desperate Hours, Pieces of Time and Dead Autumn's Soul.
 He wrote and starred in The Signing and Close-Up and won best actor at The Method Fest 2002 for his work in the short film Five Minutes.
-Throughout his career, Pennell accumulated over 400 credits in roles across stage, film and television, in addition to commercials and print advertisements.
+Throughout his career, Pennell accumulated over 400 credits in roles across stage, film and television as well as commercials and print advertisements.